|

 We prefer the BeesWax ones, but our order will not be here until right before Hanukkah.
 That worried us a little, and we didn’t want to take any chances.
 That being said, we bought some locally to use for this project.

 After seeing our creative way of celebrating Hanukkah, I hope you will consider making your own Hanukkiah this year, as well as reading about the Maccabees to learn more about the Festival of Lights, and the history behind it.
+DIY Hanukkiahs can become such a beautiful tradition to share with your family and the Hanukkiahs become a part of your annual celebration!

 Similar Posts